DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## View Template tab

-This tab allows you to manage the view templates created, renaming or creating a build name.
+This tab allows you to manage the view templates you have created by renaming or creating a build name.

-1. Select the view templates that you want and click to Rename.
+1. Select the view templates you want and click Rename.
 Assign a Prefix, Suffix, the name to Replace and the new Name.

 ![SheetGen rename view templates](../../assets\images\SheetGen\SG-Vl-RenameViewTemplate.png)